privacysandbox/privacy-sandbox-demos/services/home/docs/demos/101-single-touch-conversion-attribution.md

 - Chrome > v115 (Open chrome://version to look up your current version)
 - Enable Privacy Sandbox APIs (Open chrome://settings/adPrivacy to enable this setting)
 - Clear your browsing history before you run one of the demo scenario below (Open chrome://settings/clearBrowserData to delete your browsing history)
-- Open chrome://attribution-internals and click “Clear all attribution data”
+- Open chrome://attribution-internals and click "Clear all attribution data"

 ### User Journey #1

 1. [Navigate to shop site](https://privacy-sandbox-demos-shop.dev/) (advertiser)
-2. Click on a “shoe” product item on the shop site.
+2. Click on a "shoe" product item on the shop site.

 - The shop (advertiser) would assume the user is interested in this type of product, so they would leverage Protected Audience API and ask the browser to join an ad interest group for this product or this specific product category.